Vivian Hunt: Personal life

 She is married to Nicholas Basden.
 The couple has two sons.
 She is a British and American citizen.

 Honours

 Hunt was made a Dame Commander of the Most Excellent Order of the British Empire in Queen Elizabeth's 2018 New Year Honours for "services to the economy and to women in business".
 In 2019, she received the Chartered Management Institute's Gold Medal Award and Business in the Community's National Gender Champion Award.
 In 2022, she received the Strategic Management Society's Lifetime Achievement Award.

 Hunt was named one of the ten most influential black women in Britain by the Powerlist Foundation, and one of the 30 most influential people in the City of London by The Financial Times.

-In 2018, she was appointed Dame Commander of the Order of the British Empire for "services to the economy and women in business".

-She received the Lifetime Achievement Award from the Strategic Management Society in 2022 and the Chartered Management Institute's Gold Medal in 2019.

 Hunt has received multiple honorary awards for her contributions to business and society.
 These include an honorary doctorate in law from the University of Warwick, the University of York and the University of Portsmouth and an honorary Fellowship from University College London.